 Once the donation is complete and we have received the crypto in our account, it must be converted to USD.
-With the support of our partner Coinbase, we are able to automatically convert crypto donations of Bitcoin (BTC), Ethereum (ETH), and USD Coin (USDC) into USD.
-Coinbase charges a small fee (as of this writing, just 1.00%) to facilitate this process, which will be subtracted from the donation.
+We are able to automatically convert crypto donations into USD.
+The instant conversion is done with a small fee (as of this writing, just 1.00%) to facilitate this process, which will be subtracted from the donation.

 After the crypto has been converted into USD, we disburse to your nonprofit per our regular disbursement schedule in one of two ways: